Where do I vote?

 Voters who cannot read, are blind or have a physical disability may request assistance in marking their ballots.
 The voter may have a friend or relative assist them or the voter may request the assistance of two election board workers one each of a different party.

-In addition, a ballot marking device is available to assist voters at every polling place allows the voter to have all contests and candidates read to them.
+In addition, a ballot marking device call the ExpressVote is available to assist voters at every polling place.
+The ExpressVote allows the voter to have all contests and candidates read to them through headphones.
 Or the voter can choose to enlarge the print making it easier to view.
-In addition it provides a touch screen voters may use if desired which will then electronically darken the ovals left of the choices the voter has designated on the paper ballot that was issued to them by the Receiving Board.
+In addition, it provides a touch screen voters may use if desired which will then print the voter's selection on the paper ballot that was issued to them by the Receiving Board.
+The ExpressVote prints out the paper ballot and does not record how a voter voted.
+The paper ballot can be reinserted into the ExpressVote where the voter's choices can be reviewed if desired.
+Reinserting the paper ballot does not allow the voter to change their choices.
+Once finished, the ballot is deposited in the ballot box with all other ballots to be counted.

 Can I campaign at my polling place?